AGRINFO AGRINFO logo

 Timeline

-The removal of benzene-1,2-diol from the EU list is expected from approximately the fourth quarter of 2024.
-Foods containing this substance exported before the Regulation applies may stay on the EU market until their use-by date.
+Foods containing this substance exported before this may stay on the EU market until their use-by date.

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.